Schinus terebinthifolia

 Schinus terebinthifolia is a species of flowering plant in the cashew family, Anacardiaceae, that is native to subtropical and tropical South America.
 Common names include Brazilian peppertree, aroeira, rose pepper, broadleaved pepper tree, wilelaiki (or wililaiki), Christmasberry tree and Florida holly.
-The species name has been very commonly misspelled as ‘terebinthifolius’.
-(Note: The misspelling ‘terebinthifolius’ of [correct] Schinus terebinthifolia is due to considerable historic confusion as to the correct gender of the genus name; as of 2015 this has been resolved with the determination that the correct gender of Schinus is feminine (rather than masculine), and adjectival names within the genus must be spelled accordingly.)
+The species name has been very commonly misspelled as terebinthifolius.
+(Note: The misspelling terebinthifolius of [correct] Schinus terebinthifolia is due to considerable historic confusion as to the correct gender of the genus name; as of 2015, this has been resolved with the determination that the correct gender of Schinus is feminine (rather than masculine), and adjectival names within the genus must be spelled accordingly.)

 Description

 Brazilian peppertree is a sprawling shrub or small tree, with a shallow root system, reaching a height of 7–10 m.
 The branches can be upright, reclining, or nearly vine-like, all on the same plant.
-Its plastic morphology allows it to thrive in all kinds of ecosystems: From dunes to swamps, where it grows as a semi-aquatic plant.
-The leaves are alternate, 10–22 cm long, pinnately compound with (3–) 5–15 leaflets; the leaflets are roughly oval (lanceolate to elliptical), 3–6 cm long and 2–3.5 cm broad, and have finely toothed margins, an acute to rounded apex and yellowish veins.
+Its plastic morphology allows it to thrive in all kinds of ecosystems, from dunes to swamps, where it grows as a semiaquatic plant.
+The leaves are alternate, 10–22 cm long, pinnately compound with (3–) 5–15 leaflets; the leaflets are roughly oval (lanceolate to elliptical), 3–6 cm long and 2–3.5 cm broad, and have finely toothed margins, an acute to rounded apex, and yellowish veins.
 The leaf rachis between the leaflets is usually (but not invariably) slightly winged.
-The plant is dioecious, with small white flowers borne profusely in axillary clusters.
-The fruit is a drupe 4–5 mm diameter, carried in dense clusters of hundreds.
+The plant is dioecious, with small, white flowers borne profusely in axillary clusters.
+The fruit is a drupe 4–5 mm in diameter, carried in dense clusters of hundreds.